-Small departures from perfect cylindrical symmetry in the fibre core lead to birefringence because of different mode index associated with the orthogonal polarized components of the fundamental mode.
+Small departures from perfect cylindrical symmetry in the fibre core leads to birefringence because of a different mode index associated with the orthogonal polarized components of the fundamental mode.
 PMD induces pulse spreading and should be bounded to a maximum value.
 This value may be expressed for the whole link and is generally fixed to a certain ratio of the bit time-slot.
-PMD is expressed in ps/(km)^{1/2}.
+PMD is expressed in $ps/(km)^{\frac{1}{2}}$.